sam-uit/typst-report-template/author/author.typ

     )],
   kind: table,
   caption: [#data.author.name],
-  outlined: false, // Hides it from the List of Tables
+  outlined: true, // Hides it from the List of Tables
   numbering: none, // Hides the "Table X:" prefix (optional) )